-Teacher One: Jambo (JAWM bo-hello) and welcome to Camp Kilimanjaro, trekkers!
+Teacher One: Jambo (JAWM bo) and welcome to Camp Kilimanjaro, trekkers!
 We hope you're ready for a fabulous week at this high adventure camp.
-We're located at the base of Mount Kilimanjaro, the highest mountain in Africa.
+We're located right at the base of Mount Kilimanjaro, the highest mountain in Africa.
 I'm (Safari Sue, Ranger Ron, Adventurous Amy, Trekker Tom, or whatever name you choose).

-Teacher Two: And I'm (name of your choice).
+Teacher Two: And I'm \\\\\ (name of your choice).
 We'll be your expedition guides this week.
-Are you ready to have a great time?
+We're going to have a great time on our daily expeditions!

-Teacher One: Good!
-Well, Mount Kilimanjaro is an amazing mountain!
+Teacher One: Right!
+Here at the base of the mountain, we're on what's called the savanna.
+This is where the lions, elephants, and other big game animals live.
+We need to be wise around these parts!
+You'll notice Mount Kilimanjaro is right behind us, and it is one amazing mountain!
 At the bottom, it's hot-about 100 degrees!
-As you trek up, you first go through a steamy rainforest filled with plants and amazing animals.
+As you trek up the mountain, you go through a steamy rainforest filled with plants and amazing animals.
 Then it gets milder in the areas called the heather and moorland.
-Next, it begins to get very cold, and you'll need your warm coat as you pass through the alpine desert.
-Once you get to the top in the Arctic zone, you'll be at a super chilly 0 degrees or colder, with rocks, glaciers, and snow!
+You then get above the tree line and pass through an alpine desert.
+But once you get to the top at the Arctic zone, you'll be at 0 degrees or colder, with barren rocks, glaciers, and snow!
 So we're excited to have you here at one of the coolest, most extreme spots in the whole world!

-Teacher Two: We want to be sure you're ready for the sights and sounds that may greet you, so let's try a little listening game to figure out these sounds from Africa.
-Try to guess what sound I'm playing.
-Play each sound effect and take guesses.
+Teacher Two: As we prepare for this week, we want to be sure you're ready for the sights and sounds that may greet you.
+Let's try a little listening game to figure out some sounds from Africa.
+Try to guess what I'm playing.
+Play each sound effect and have them guess.